Do you have tender, sore, painful and/or lumpy breasts?

 Painful/tender breasts are technically known as mastalgia, which means breast pain.
 It’s a term you first may have heard of during your first period years.
 The meno years take it up a notch because the estrogen and progesterone rollercoaster is far more dramatic.
 This is why the soreness can be more intense during perimenopause.
 It’s also why your breasts may get bigger.

 If you’re a regular here you’ll know perimenopause is the transitional stage where a woman moves from her fertile years through to post-menopause.
 Menopause itself actually only lasts a day, the day of your last period which you will only realise 12 months later.
 On average this occurs around 51, whilst perimenopause usually begins in your 40s and can last a while – six to 13 years in fact.

 As you move further down your meno journey the discomfort should subside and post-menopause, once your estrogen level has dropped right off, it should go away.

 However, it should be noted that various medical reports suggest that taking hormone therapy (HRT) may intensify it and cause it to stick around longer.
 Food for thought. 🤔

 What Can I Do To Help?

 Firstly.
-It’s so important to make lifestyle changes when it comes to any of the peri/menopausal symptoms.
+It’s so important to make lifestyle changes when it comes to any of the peri/menopausal signs.
 We can’t stress that enough.
 Things such as keeping hydrated, avoiding caffeine (more on that below), alcohol and smoking, embracing nutrient dense foods and avoiding processed foods and refined white sugar and flour are crucial.

-It may sound a bit ‘broken record-y’ but one of the reasons we experience mild or severe symptoms of peri/menopause is our level of nutritional wealth as well as our level of stress (which may only be everyday normal stress) as stress causes estrogen levels to fluctuate more.
+It may sound a bit ‘broken record-y’ but one of the reasons we experience mild or severe signs of peri/menopause is our level of nutritional wealth as well as our level of stress (which may only be everyday normal stress) as stress causes estrogen levels to fluctuate more.

 6 Things You Can Do Now